Thursday to Sunday, 4 pm

 Ania Soliman explores the relations between human life, nature, and technology.
 To this end, she pursues vestiges of both the real and imaginary.
 Since the beginning of the current crisis, Soliman has been developing a series of Instagram posts.
 It is a project addressing intimacy, memory, and the technologies of communication, says Ania Soliman in describing her work.
 The original works are on display at Kunsthaus Bregenz.
 These comprise square drawings on paper, each bearing a date and featuring a motif in the center surrounded by text in red lettering.
 There are visual references to digital screens, computer commands, program instructions, and sometimes also political symbols and flags.
 This online diary in drawings concerns a search for meaning and an introspection: what are our responsibilities in the age of digital networking and forces of external determination?

-Ania Soliman, born in 1970 in Warsaw, Poland, pursues processes of translation between different cultures in her artistic practice.
+Egyptian artist Ania Soliman, born in 1970, pursues processes of translation between different cultures in her artistic practice.
 Her work has been shown at, among others, the Istanbul Biennale; Castello di Rivoli, Turin; Museum der Moderne Salzburg; and Museum der Kulturen Basel.
 Soliman lives in Paris.